JariMiers04/dev5_course_project/README.md

 ```
 localhost:80/
 ```

-For making a post method
+For making a post method.
+Keep in mind you can not add a product with an expiration data older than the current date.
 ```
 localhost:80/food
 ```